sta/websocket-sharp/README.md

 You should add **websocket-sharp.dll** (e.g. /path/to/websocket-sharp/bin/Debug/websocket-sharp.dll) that you build it yourself to the library references of your project.

+If you use websocket-sharp.dll in your [Unity] project, you should add it to any folder of your project (e.g. Assets/Plugins) in the **Unity Editor**.

 ### NuGet Gallery ###

 **websocket-sharp** has now been displayed on the **[NuGet Gallery]**, as still a **prerelease** version.

 - **[NuGet Gallery: websocket-sharp]**

-You can add websocket-sharp to your project using the **NuGet Package Manager**, like the follwing command in the **Package Manager Console**.
+You can add websocket-sharp to your project using the **NuGet Package Manager**, like the following command in the **Package Manager Console**.

 ```
 PM> Install-Package WebSocketSharp -Pre